 - Neurofeedback and positive reappraisal: a novel method of regulating emotion in adolescents

 - Emotional distress, hot-spots and imagery, in the relatives of intensive care patients

 Trainee Support & Personal and Professional Development

-Personal and professional development is facilitated through supporting reflective practice in a variety of ways, including professional reflection seminars, trainee led reflection sessions, and six-monthly confidential appraisal meetings with a member of Course staff.
+Personal and professional development is facilitated through supporting reflective practice in a variety of ways, including professional reflection seminars, trainee led reflection sessions, and six-monthly confidential appraisal meetings with the course tutor.
 There is a “Buddy” system where each new trainee is offered support from a trainee in the year above.
-There is an optional Personal Tutor system where trainees can select a Personal Tutor, from a list of local clinical psychologists, for confidential mentoring.
-There is also a list of local therapists available for trainees who decide to self-fund personal therapy.
+There is also a Personal Tutor system; all trainees on commencing the Programme are allocated a Personal Tutor, from a list of local clinical psychologists, for confidential mentoring.

 Oxford Doctoral Course in Clinical Psychology

 The Oxford Doctoral Course in Clinical Psychology is part of the Oxford Institute of Clinical Psychology Training and Research.
 It has over 30 years' history of excellence in training people to become effective Clinical Psychologists.
 Trainees benefit from having access to some of the best clinical and academic resources in the country via the University of Oxford, Oxford Health NHS Foundation Trust and other agencies and Trusts providing health and social care.
 All trainees are affiliated with Harris Manchester College which is a small friendly college for students aged over 21.
 Successful completion of the three-year full-time course leads to the qualification of Doctor of Clinical Psychology (D.Clin.Psych) from the University of Oxford which confers eligibility to apply for registration with the Health & Care Professions Council and to apply for Chartered status with the British Psychological Society.